My Art Story

 Natural Landscape

 Elected to the Society of Graphic and Fine Arts and winner of the Associate’s award for ‘Summer Harvest’ at the Draw 2017 exhibition & ‘Beneath the woods’ Best in Print 2019.
-The last seven years have marked a shift from architectural imagery to scenes of hillside views, fields, wide skies and horizontal bands.
-The Surrey Hills an area of outstanding natural beauty (AONB) and stunning imagery along our amazing coastlines are areas visited regularly with Alfred the whippet and family.
+The last eleven years have marked a shift from architectural imagery to scenes of hillside views, fields, wide skies and horizontal bands.
+The Surrey Hills an area of outstanding natural beauty (AONB) and stunning imagery along our amazing coastlines are areas visited regularly the whippets and family.

-Colourful layers, the effects of light, shadow and pattern create original, unique pieces.
+Colourful layers, the effects of light, shadow and pattern are reflected in each piece.

-My work is exhibited widely across the South East in many galleries and is held in private collections in the UK, New Zealand, Mauritius, Australia, USA and Canada.
+I exhibit my work widely throughout the South East and I’m represented by galleries throughout England.
+My prints are also housed in private collections in the UK, New Zealand, Mauritius, Australia, USA and Canada.

 Method